Drew Ellis (baseball)

 Drew Mitchell Ellis (born December 1, 1995) is an American professional baseball third baseman who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks and Seattle Mariners.
+He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks, Seattle Mariners, and Philadelphia Phillies.

 Early life and amateur career

 Ellis is from Jeffersonville, Indiana.
 Ellis’ father, Derek played college baseball at Indiana State University.
 Ellis played in the 2008 Little League World Series.
 He attended Jeffersonville High School, where he played baseball and basketball and the University of Louisville, where he played college baseball for the Louisville Cardinals.
 With Louisville, he was the backup third baseman behind Blake Tiberi, but was moved into left field to get into the lineup.
 As a sophomore, Ellis returned to playing as a third baseman.

 Professional career

 Arizona Diamondbacks

 The Arizona Diamondbacks selected Ellis in the second round, with the 44th overall selection, of the 2017 MLB draft.
 Ellis signed with the Diamondbacks, receiving a $1,560,100 signing bonus.
-He made his professional debut and spent the 2017 season with the Hillsboro Hops of the Low-A Northwest League where he posted a .227 batting average with eight home runs and 23 RBIs.
+He made his professional debut and spent the 2017 season with the Hillsboro Hops of the Low-A Northwest League where he posted a .227 batting average with eight home runs and 23 runs batted in (RBIs).
 Ellis spent the 2018 season with the Visalia Rawhide of the High-A California League, slashing .246/.331/.429 with 15 home runs and 71 RBIs in 120 games.

 Ellis spent the 2019 season with the Jackson Generals of the Double-A Southern League.
 Over 118 games, he hit .234/.344/.406 with 14 home runs and 63 RBIs.
 Ellis did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He opened the 2021 season with the Triple-A Reno Aces.

 On July 30, 2021, Arizona selected his contract and promoted him to the active roster.
 He made his MLB debut that night.
-He made 28 appearances for the big league club, hitting .130/.277/.203 with one home run and 5 RBI.
+He made 28 appearances for the big league club, hitting .130/.277/.203 with one home run and five RBIs.

-In 2022, Ellis got into 6 games for the Diamondbacks, going 2-for-13 with a walk in 14 plate appearances.
+In 2022, Ellis got into six games for the Diamondbacks, going 2-for-13 with a walk in 14 plate appearances.
 The Diamondbacks designated Ellis for assignment on June 12, 2022.